 Healthcare companies worldwide are constantly challenged to improve outcomes, reduce costs, do more with less, and at the same time reserve time to care for their patients.
 Yet, the industry is paved with outdated technologies and old-fashioned strategies that no longer work in the digital era.
 Developing Healthcare Analytics competency among IT, HR, operation, and even marketing departments, can help organizations put big data to good use and develop actionable insights.

-At a global level, healthcare is experiencing a fundamental shift from a volume-based to a value-added business model.
+At a global level, healthcare Analytics is experiencing a fundamental shift from a volume-based to a value-added business model.
 With modern consumers wanting quality services fast and providers feeling constantly pressured to deliver better outcomes, the key to success mainly relates to one thing: advanced technology with insights-driven data at its core.

-The medical and healthcare analytics market is projected to exceed $31 billion by 2022, witnessing a CAGR increase over 27% in the period mentioned.
+The medical and healthcare analytics market is projected to exceed $31 billion by 2022, witnessing a CAGR increase of over 27% in the period mentioned.
 The dynamics of healthcare are changing due to impactful factors such as breakthroughs in medicine, efficient medication for severe illnesses and infectious diseases, advanced medical equipment, and more.

 How can healthcare analytics aid organizations reach the best outcomes?
 Read on to find out more.